 How to get to the Phra Khanong Bridge pier

-Take a skytrain on the Sukhumvit line to E8 Phra Khanong station and get out at Exit 3.
+Take a sky train on the Light Green Line (Sukhumvit Line) to E8 Phra Khanong Station and get out at Exit 3.
 Walk towards the Phra Khanong market that’s before the bridge.

 The Phra Khanong pier is to the left of the highway bridge and under it.